 |Background / Far Distance||Little detail, light|

-How to Use Aerial Perspective for Better Landscape Photos
+How to Use Atmospheric Perspective for Better Landscape Photos

 As with many things in photography – rules, guidelines, generalisations, and even natural effects, things like aerial perspective offer us an opportunity to use our knowledge to create compelling images.